Skip to main contentSkip to footer

 Biography

-Anne is a Senior Lecturer in the Department of Global Health and Infection in the Brighton and Sussex Medical School (BSMS).
+Anne is a Senior Lecturer in Global Health Sciences in the Department of Global Health and Infection in the Brighton and Sussex Medical School (BSMS).
+She is currently the course leader for the MSc Global Health.
 Prior to joining BSMS, Anne was completing a PhD in Public Health and Policy at the London School of Hygiene and Tropical Medicine.
-While there, Anne taught part-time on the Basic Mathematics and Statistics for Epidemiology and Population Health modules.

 Research